 Regular Plasmid Inducible Gene Expression Vector (Tet-On)

-The Tet-On inducible gene expression system is a powerful tool to control the timing of expression of the gene(s) of interest in mammalian cells.
-Our Tet-On inducible gene expression vectors are designed to achieve nearly complete silencing of a gene of interest in the absence of tetracycline and its analogs (e.g. doxycycline), and strong, rapid expression in response to the addition of tetracycline or one of its analogs (e.g. doxycycline).
+The Tet-On inducible system is a powerful tool to control the timing of expression of the gene(s) of interest (GOI) in mammalian cells.
+Our Tet-On inducible gene expression vectors are designed to achieve nearly complete silencing of a GOI in the absence of tetracycline and its analogs (e.g. doxycycline), and strong, rapid expression in response to the addition of tetracycline or one of its analogs (e.g. doxycycline).
 This is achieved through a multicomponent system which incorporates active silencing by the tTS protein in the absence of tetracycline and strong activation by the rtTA protein in the presence of tetracycline.
+In the absence of tetracycline, the tTS protein derived from the fusion of TetR (Tet repressor protein) and KRAB-AB (the transcriptional repressor domain of Kid-1 protein) binds to the TRE promoter, leading to the active suppression of gene transcription.
+The rtTA protein, on the other hand, derived from the fusion of a mutant Tet repressor and VP16 (the transcription activator domain of virion protein 16 of herpes simplex virus), binds to the TRE promoter to activate gene transcription only in the presence of tetracycline.

 Delivering plasmid vectors into mammalian cells by conventional transfection is one of the most widely used procedures in biomedical research.
-While a number of more sophisticated gene delivery vector systems have been developed over the years such as lentiviral vectors, adenovirus vectors, AAV vectors and piggyBac, conventional plasmid transfection remains the workhorse of gene delivery in many labs.
+While a number of more sophisticated gene delivery vector systems have been developed over the years such as lentivirus, AAV, adenovirus and piggyBac, conventional plasmid transfection remains the workhorse of gene delivery in many labs.
 This is largely due to its technical simplicity as well as good efficiency in a wide range of cell types.
 A key feature of transfection with regular plasmid vectors is that it is transient, with only a very low fraction of cells stably integrating the plasmid in the genome (typically less than 1%).

 For further information about this vector system, please refer to the papers listed below.

-Our Tet-On inducible gene expression vectors are designed to achieve nearly complete silencing of the gene(s) of interest in the absence of tetracycline, and strong, rapid expression in response to the addition of tetracycline.
+Our Tet-On plasmid vectors are designed to achieve nearly complete silencing of the GOI in the absence of tetracycline, and strong, rapid expression in response to the addition of tetracycline.
 Our vector is optimized for high copy number replication in E. coli and high-efficiency transfection in many mammalian cell lines.

-Switch-like gene activation: Unlike rtTA only Tet-On systems that usually have significant leaky expression in the absence of induction, our Tet-On gene expression vectors act as true tetracycline-regulated on-and-off switch for controlling gene expression, which can minimize the background expression without induction and result in high sensitivity and high dynamic range of the tetracycline induction.
+Switch-like gene activation: Unlike Tet-On vectors expressing only rtTA that usually have significant leaky expression in the absence of induction, our Tet-On vector system acts as true tetracycline-regulated on-and-off switch for controlling gene expression, which can minimize the background expression without induction and result in high sensitivity and high dynamic range of the tetracycline induction.

 Technical simplicity: Delivering plasmid vectors into cells by conventional transfection is technically straightforward, and far easier than virus-based vectors which require the packaging of viral vector plasmids into live virus.

 Very large cargo space: Our regular plasmid vectors can accommodate ~30 kb of total DNA.
-The plasmid backbone only occupies about 4.6 kb, including Tet-On components, leaving plenty of room to accommodate the user's gene(s) of interest and promoter for driving Tet-regulatory proteins.
+The plasmid backbone only occupies about 4.6 kb, including Tet-On components, leaving plenty of room to accommodate the user's GOI and promoter for driving Tet-regulatory proteins.

-High-level expression: The TRE promoter can drive very high levels of expression of the gene(s) of interest in its induced state.
+High-level expression: The TRE promoter can drive very high levels of expression of the GOI in its induced state.
 Additionally, conventional transfection of plasmids often results in very high copy numbers in cells (up to several thousand copies per cell).
 This can lead to very high expression levels of the gene(s) carried on the vector.